LTU-RAI/MRIO/README.md

 # MRIO
-This is a realtime ROS2 implementation of the MRIO (Multi-Radar Inertial Odometry) originally developed by Moumita Mukherjee.
+This is a real-time ROS2 implementation of the MRIO (Multi-Radar Inertial Odometry) originally developed by Moumita Mukherjee.

 ## Dependencies